Adaptive Height Optimisation for Cellular-Connected UAVs using Reinforcement Learning

-Spectrum efficiency is the maximum bit rate that can be transmitted per unit of bandwidth and is a measure of the quality of service that can be served by that part of the network.
+Spectrum efficiency $SE$ is the maximum bit rate that can be transmitted per unit of bandwidth.
+It is a measure of the \ac{qos} in the network.
 The Shannon–Hartley theorem bounds the maximum achievable rate a user can reach once it establishes a wireless link.
 As we want to improve user's experience providing reliable connectivity to \acp{uav}, our purpose is to increase spectrum efficiency.
-We calculate the spectrum efficiency value for the calculated \ac{sinr} based on Shannon–Hartley theorem.
-The \ac{sinr} is a function of the antenna gain and channel model and given as:
+We calculate the spectrum efficiency value for the calculated \ac{SINR} based on Shannon–Hartley theorem.
+The \ac{SINR} is a function of the antenna gain and channel model and given as:

-where $p$ is the \ac{bs} transmit power, $\mu$ is the antenna gain, $\alpha_{t_{s}}$ is the pathloss exponent, $t_s \in \{\text{L},\text{N}\}$ indicates whether the \ac{uav} has \ac{los} or \ac{nlos} to its serving \ac{bs} $x_s$, $c$ is the near-field pathloss, $\sigma^2$ is the noise power, and $I_{L}$ and $I_{N}$ are the aggregate interference from LoS and NLoS, respectively.
+where $p$ is the BS transmit power, $\alpha_{t_{s}}$ is the pathloss exponent, $t_s \in \{\text{L},\text{N}\}$ indicates whether the \ac{uav} has \ac{los} or \ac{nlos} to its serving BS, $\Delta x^2$ and $\Delta y^2$ is the distance between the BS and the UAV, $c$ is the near-field pathloss, $\sigma^2$ is the noise power, and $I_{L}$ and $I_{N}$ are the aggregate interference from \ac{los} and \ac{nlos}, respectively.